vinusham10/lab-git-and-github/README.md

---> forked the repository from lab-git-and-github and named it as 'lab-git-and-github' --> created a folder in the project list in my devide and named the folder 'lab on git and github' --> copied the link under the https code in the kalvium repository --> opened VS code and opened the folder 'lab on git and github' and cloned by using the command 'git clone' --> In VS code I opened a new terminal and opened bash in that --> cloned the repository by using the command 'git clone https://github.com/Kalvium-Program/lab-git-and-github.git' --> changed the directory by using the command 'cd lab-git-and-github/'
+--> forked the repository from lab-git-and-github and named it as 'lab-git-and-github' --> created a folder in the project list in my devide and named the folder 'lab on git and github' --> copied the link under the https code in the kalvium repository --> opened VS code and opened the folder 'lab on git and github' and cloned by using the command 'git clone https://github.com/Kalvium-Program/lab-git-and-github.git'
+--> In VS code I opened a new terminal and opened bash in that --> cloned the repository by using the command 'git clone https://github.com/Kalvium-Program/lab-git-and-github.git' --> changed the directory by using the command 'cd lab-git-and-github/'